Akhlaken07/WAS_GP/README.md

 Healthy Eating

 ## Introduction
-Healthy Eating Website which promote healthy lifestyle that have been implement a security in multiple area.
+Healthy Eating Website which promotes a healthy lifestyle and implements security in multiple areas.

 ## Objectives
 1. To secure the database of users with proper authentication and authorization
-2. Preventing Cross Site Scripting and Cross Site Forgery with proper implementation
+2. Preventing Cross Site Scripting and Cross Site Request Forgery with proper implementation
 3. Implementing REGEX and Sanitization
 4. ??
 5. ??
 6. ??

 ## Web Application Security Enhancements

 1. For Authentication, a login with two factor authentication have been added before admin can access the database